Platane/Procedural-Flower/README.md

 ### Flw.RampantFlower

-This flower have been writed to serve as a loading indication.
-It receive ponctuals notification of the loadin process.
-It is able to interpolate the progress curve between two notifications.
+A flower that never stop growing.
+The window scroll to keep view on the top of the stem.

 [RampantFlower example](http://platane.github.com/Procedural-Flower/examples/RampantFlower.html)